fuxedo/fuxedo/README.md

 There is no definition of what "core functionality" is but I will start with the functions I use on daily basis.
 Things like TSAM, Jolt, SALT, queues and adapters are out of scope.

-C++14 is used as implementation language with plans for C++17 in near future.
+Currently C++17 is used as implementation language mostly to learn what the new standard offers.
 This choice makes some of XATMI C-style interfaces weird to implement but life is too short to write everything in C.

 Currently implemented: